Breast Augmentation: Your Top 10 Questions Answered

 Teardrop implants are designed to mimic the natural slope of a breast from a profile position.
 So there is more projection near the bottom of the implant and is narrower near the top.
 These can be more suitable if you have a very flat bust and lack shape and can give very natural looking results.

-There is however, a very small risk of teardrop implants rotating over time which can lead them to looking misshapen.
+There is, however, a very small risk of teardrop implants rotating over time which can lead them to look misshapen.
 This can be corrected but it’s something to think about when deciding on what shape of implant to go for.

 In essence, if you are looking for a natural result following your breast enlargement then you’ll want to stick to a moderate profile.
-If you want more of a ‘done’ look then higher profile may be more suitable.
+If you want more of an emphasized look then high profile may be more suitable.

-Both shape and projection of the implant will be discussed during your consultation with your surgeon and they will advise the best option for you based on your desired results.
+Both the shape and projection of the implant will be discussed during your consultation with your surgeon and they will advise the best option for you based on your body and desired results.

 Should I have my implants placed under or over the muscle?